 The Cycles Encyclopedia is an in-depth book covering all nodes and settings of the Cycles render engine.
 It is a professional documentation project by the Blender experts Frederik Steinmetz & Gottfried Hofmann, both Blender Foundation Certified Trainers.

 - New, version 1.4!
-Both English and German version
+English, German and French versions

 - Detailed explanation of every(!) node and setting in Cycles